 6. AOB

-CIWF expressed dissatisfaction with the fact that the final letter from the Chairman to Minister Walsh TD regarding fish farming was not circulated to Council members before issue.
-The Chairman stated that he had looked at all of the submissions and had made a decision.
+CIWF said it was unacceptable that the final letter from the Chairman to Minister Walsh TD regarding fish farming was not seen and agreed by all Council members before issue.
+The Chairman stated that he had looked at all of the submissions received from Council members and had made a decision.
 He had endeavoured to strike a balance between all views expressed in the submissions.